H1. General accounting principles

 The calculation of greenhouse gas emissions for Scope 1, 2 and 3 of Science Based Targets encompasses carbon dioxide (CO2), methane (CH4) and nitrous oxide (N2O).
 Conversion factors used:

-- emissions of greenhouse gases from incineration are calculated using emission factors for the fuel’s thermal value.
+- Greenhouse gas emissions from incineration are calculated using emission factors for the fuel’s thermal value.
 Source: IPCC Guidelines 2006.
 (Scope 1 emissions)

-- emissions of greenhouse gases from purchased electricity are calculated using the country’s emission factor published by the International Energy Agency (IEA), 2016.
+- Greenhouse gas emissions from purchased electricity are calculated using the country’s emission factor published by the International Energy Agency (IEA), 2017.
 (Scope 2 emissions, location-based)

 Essity conducts operations requiring a permit through its production facilities.
 Such operations impact the environment through emissions to air and water, solid waste and noise.

 Essity reports sustainability information in accordance with the Global Reporting Initiative (GRI) guidelines for GRI Reporting Standards: Core.
 The Report has been structured in accordance with GRI principles, meaning that the content is determined by the issues that are most material to Essity and its stakeholders, and that the content provides a complete overview of the operations.
 Essity’s 21 subject areas in the materiality analysis are matched against GRI indicators, and they form the selection of the indicators that Essity presents in this report.
-Essity reports in accordance with all GRI indicators and on a level identified as material.
+Essity reports on all GRI indicators that are identified as material and on a relevant level.
 In addition, Essity reports a number of general standard disclosures according to the GRI Standards: Comprehensive option as this clarifies the information in the report.
 Any omissions or incomplete data are commented on directly in the GRI index.
 The Sustainability Report has been reviewed by EY.
-Additional information about Essity’s work on social and environmental issues is available at www.essity.com/sustainability.
+Additional information about Essity’s work on social and environmental issues is available at essity.com/sustainability.
+The index can be found here.

 The UN Guiding principles